Enide/eclipse-p2-composite-repository/README.md

 # eclipse-p2-composite-repository

-Eclipse p2 composite repositories allows you to combine several p2 repositories (aka Eclipse update site) into 1 virtual repository, that can be hosted anywhere including local folder.
+Eclipse p2 composite repositories allow you to combine several p2 repositories (aka Eclipse update site) into 1 virtual repository, that can be hosted anywhere including local folder.

 *Enide repository* will try to collect all useful Eclipse plugins around the world.